-Coronavirus mapped and quantified:
+Coronavirus info and quantification:

-- world outbreak monitored
+- world outbreak quantified daily and weekly

 - interactive databases and graphing capabilities